qutebrowser A keyboard-driven browser.

 qutebrowser release

-• Make sure there are no unstaged changes and the tests are green.
+• Make sure there are no unstaged or unpushed changes.

 • Make sure all issues with the related milestone are closed.